 During significant storm events collection may be canceled or rescheduled.
 Please call Public Works at 892-3649 for information.
 The Town will put a notice on the Town’s web site under "News and Events" and on the Cable TV bulletin board on Channel 3.

-What happens if I don't use the special trash bags and put my garbage out in a regular trash bag?
+What happens if I don't use the special trash bags or bag tags and put my garbage out in a regular, un-tagged trash bag?

-The contractor will only collect trash in Gorham trash bags.
+The contractor will only collect trash in Gorham trash bags and trash bags with a Gorham trash tag.

 What day will my trash be picked up?